 How to Have the Worst Weekend in the World

 But all wasn’t well in the kingdom when they finally did get home.
 A Siberian holy man named Grigori Rasputin had become the BFF of Tsarina Alexandra, thanks to his seemingly magical ability to ease the pain of her hemophiliac son.
-He’d wormed his way into her confidence, to the point where she was dictating the country’s military and foreign policy based on his advice.
-Since his credentials were as solid as an online degree from the University of Phoenix, people were pissed.
+He’d wormed his way into her confidence, to the point where she was believed to be dictating the country’s military and foreign policy based on his advice.
+That wasn’t actually the case, but since his credentials were as solid as an online degree from the University of Phoenix, people were pissed.
 Felix Youssoupov and several of his friends and relatives decided to do something about it.

-On the night of Friday, December 16, 1916, Felix invited Rasputin over to shoot the shit, using Irina as bait.
-Rasputin had never met her before, and as a notorious horn-dog, a hot 21-year-old princess was all the motivation he needed to accept Felix’s invitation.
-Little did he know that Irina wasn’t even home.
+On the night of Friday, December 16, 1916, Felix invited Rasputin over to shoot the shit, possibly using Irina as bait.
+Rasputin had never met her before, and a hot 21-year-old princess was probably all the motivation he needed to accept Felix’s invitation.
+Others believe there was something going on between Felix himself and Rasputin.
+We’ll probably never know.
+In any case, little did Rasputin know that Irina wasn’t even home.
 Felix had originally wanted her in on the plan, but she freaked out and refused to come home from the Crimea:

 I know that if I come, I shall certainly get sick…I want to cry all the time.
 My mood is terrible…I don’t know myself what’s happening to me…Don’t be angry with me…May the Lord protect you.

-Felix went ahead with his plan, which is some shit straight out of Criminal Minds.
+Felix went ahead with his plan, which is straight out of Criminal Minds.
 Or it would be, if we had any non-contradictory accounts of what the hell actually happened.
-In general, here’s how it happened.
+In general, here’s the most popular version of the story.
 Felix brought Rasputin into his basement, which had possibly been soundproofed beforehand.
 He served Rasputin tea and snacks that may have been laced with cyanide.
 After the tea, they drank some booze, probably wine from Felix’s own vineyards in the Crimea.
 When Rasputin was good and tipsy, Felix went upstairs to get a gun.
 He came back down and gave Rasputin a gut shot at point-blank range.

 This is where shit really started to go haywire.